strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 # TypeScript support

 ::: callout 🚧  TypeScript documentation
 This section is still a work in progress and will continue to be updated and improved.
+Migrating existing Strapi applications written in JavaScript is not currently recommended.
 In the meantime, feel free to ask for help on the [forum](https://forum.strapi.io/) or on the community [Discord](https://discord.strapi.io).
 :::

 TypeScript adds an additional type system layer above JavaScript, which means that existing JavaScript code is also TypeScript code.
 Strapi supports TypeScript in new and existing projects running v4.2.0 and above.
 The core Developer Documentation contains code snippets in both JavaScript and TypeScript.